The Reimagining

 Artistic Direction

-Audience development through strategic outreach has been integral to Mr. Petric’s artistic vision.
-His curation of the Big Squeeze Accordion Festival with Harbourfont Centre and the CBC's Two New Hours defied expectations with Mogens Ellegaard, Matti Rantanen, Pauline Oliveros and Mr. Petric improvising and premiering works with the Canadian Electronic Ensemble and premiere performances by Heidi Velamo, Mini Dekkers, Laurie Rosewarne, Daisy DeBolt and Tiina Kiik.
-Other events curated by Mr. Petric included CBC’s Virtuosi Series at Toronto's Glenn Gould Studio, and numerous Carte Blanche series for Societe Radio Canada from Salle Pierre Mercure, Québec City's Cathedrale de St. Trinite and the Bay de Chaleurs festival.
+Mr. Petric’s work as artistic director began with his curation of the inclusive Big Squeeze Accordion Festival in collaboration with Toronto's Harbourfont Centre and the CBC's beloved program Two New Hours.
+Festival highlights included Mogens Ellegaard, Matti Rantanen, Pauline Oliveros and Mr. Petric improvising and premiering works with the Canadian Electronic Ensemble and performances of 32 accordionists over 17 days.
+Other events curated by Mr. Petric included CBC’s Virtuosi Series at Toronto's Glenn Gould Studio, and numerous Carte Blanche series for Societe Radio Canada from Montreal's Salle Pierre Mercure, Québec City's Cathedrale de St. Trinite and New Brunswick's Bay de Chaleurs festival.
+Mr. Petric co-directed the first Canadian presentation of the Complete Berio Sequenzas for the University of Toronto New Music Festival with co-artistic director David Hetherington.
+At five hours in length the concert featured narrations of Sanguinetti’s poetry for each Sequenza, staging by Grahame Cozzubo, and digitized lighting for each work performed by Canada’s leading symphonic and solo artists.